lorddev/fiddle-tunes/README.md

 Then [create a release](https://github.com/lorddev/fiddle-tunes/releases/new) and upload your compiled PDF.
 Be sure to add a tag in Git corresponding to the latest commit when creating a release.

-{% note %}

-**Note:** MuseScore sometimes outputs transparent PNGs when exporting.
+> :warning: **Note:** MuseScore sometimes outputs transparent PNGs when exporting.
 For best experience when browsing the repository on GitHub, set your view settings to light mode.

-{% endnote %}

 _Sláinte_